 Instructional Design Review

-Instructional Design is a multidisciplinary field that draws on learning theories, behavioural psychology and neuroscience to create experiences that address a learning need.
+Instructional design is a multidisciplinary field that draws on learning theories and behavioural psychology to create experiences that address a learning need.

-These experiences can be in the form of a classroom-based course, workplace training session, eLearning module or Virtual Reality (VR) environment.
+These experiences can be in the form of a classroom-based course, workplace training session, digital learning module or Virtual Reality (VR) environment.

 What do Instructional Designers do?

-The role of a workplace Instructional Designer is to select and design an appropriate learning solution that solves a performance problem.
+The role of an instructional designer is to create an appropriate learning solution to solve a performance problem.

-By using elements of learning theories (such as Behaviourism, Cognitivism and Constructivism) and adhering to adult learning principles, Instructional Designers build experiences that facilitate the successful transfer of knowledge, skills or attitudes.
+By using elements of learning theories (such as Behaviourism, Cognitivism and Constructivism) and incorporating adult learning principles, instructional designers build experiences that facilitate the successful transfer of knowledge, skills or attitudes.